-The second edition of the IFMS will be hosted by the Egyptian Government, which currently chairs the African Union (AU), under the auspices of the AU.
-The Forum will be supported by a Programme Committee of scientific experts, drawn from all major regions in the world.
+The second edition of the IFMS was hosted by the Egyptian Government, which currently chairs the African Union (AU), under the auspices of the AU.
+The Forum was supported by a Programme Committee of scientific experts, drawn from all major regions in the world.

-Like the IFMS in 2018, IFMS 2020 will provide a place for sharing innovative approaches to filling data gaps in the measurement of migration and migration-related topics, such as local integration and development impacts.
-Given that migrants often face limited access to healthcare, education, justice, labour protections and other services, the IFMS 2020 will specifically address disaggregation of the Sustainable Development Goals (SDGs) and targets by migratory status (SDG 17.16).
+Like the IFMS in 2018, IFMS 2020 provided a place for sharing innovative approaches to filling data gaps in the measurement of migration and migration-related topics, such as local integration and development impacts.
+Given that migrants often face limited access to healthcare, education, justice, labour protections and other services, the IFMS 2020 specifically addressed disaggregation of the Sustainable Development Goals (SDGs) and targets by migratory status (SDG 17.16).

 - Strengthening data for policy